ASMA-Tune: Unlocking LLMs' Assembly Code Comprehension via Structural-Semantic Instruction Tuning

-Results indicate that our method achieves SOTA performance, with an average improvement of +13.15 over the SOTA coder-instruct model (Qwen2.5-Coder-Instruct-GGUF\textsubscript{14B}).
-Through assembly augmented tuning, ASMA-Tune\textsubscript{13B} significantly outperforms CodeLlama-Instruct\textsubscript{13B}(+42.04) and DeepSeek-Coder-V2-Lite-Instruct\textsubscript{16B} (+17.50), matching or even surpassing GPT-4-Turbo, underscoring the effectiveness of \toolname in instruction following.
+Experimental results show that \toolname enhanced models achieve state-of-the-art performance, with Qwen2.5-Coder-Instruct-\textbf{AT}-7.2B attaining an average score of 90.21, +41.7\% improvement over its non-enhanced version.
+DeepSeek-Coder-Instruct-\textbf{AT}-6.9B outperforms its base model by +41.5\%, while CodeLlama-Instruct-\textbf{AT}-7.2B demonstrates a +118\% improvement.
+Notably, \toolname enhanced models matching or even surpassing GPT-4-Turbo's performance (85.09), with Vicuna1.5-\textbf{AT}-13.2B achieving comparable results (87.12) despite having 10× fewer parameters, underscoring the effectiveness of \toolname in instruction following.